IQSS/dataverse/doc/sphinx-guides/source/developers/dependencies.rst

 - **Transitive dependencies**: things *others use* for things you use, pulled in recursively.
   See also: `Maven docs <https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Transitive_Dependencies>`_.

+.. _direct_and_transitive_dependency_graph:

 .. graphviz::
+    :alt: Direct and Transitive dependency graph
+    :align: center
+    :caption: Graph presenting Direct and Transitive dependencies with relations between them and your code

     digraph {
         rankdir="LR";